kgosse412/8_week_sql_challenge/Case Study #4 - Data Bank/C_DataAllocationChallenge.md

 - customer balance at the end of each month
 - minimum, average and maximum values of the running balance for each customer

-#### Option 1: Data is Allocated Based Off the Amount of Money at the End of the Previous Month
+#### Running Customer Balance Column that Includes the Impact of Each Transaction

 **Overview:**